Here are the main culprits, and explanations.

 Veterinary penalty - 2 hours; for presenting a horse which in the vets' opinion shows signs of poor or negligent riding.
 We cannot sanction either, and whilst we hope that no rider would intentionally mis-treat their steed, having a veterinary penalty encourages them to be vigilant and more attuned to how their horse is doing.
 See the Vet Check section for details on the vet procedures and the all-important heart rate rule.
 Both referees and vets can issue a penalty of 2 hours on veterinary or horse welfare grounds.

-Once you sit out a vet penalty, your slate will not be wiped clean- your third veterinary penalty will incur a 4 hour time penalty and we will be seriously looking into why you keep incurring vet penalties and whether you should be allowed to continue.
+Once you sit out a vet penalty, your slate will not be wiped clean- your third veterinary penalty can incur a longer, 4 hour time penalty and we will be seriously looking into why you keep incurring vet penalties and whether you should be allowed to continue.
 A fourth vet penalty is a disqualification.
 Any abusive riding will cause immediate disqualification.

 Whilst the vet checks take place at the horse stations the horses’ welfare is under scrutiny throughout the event and wherever we see neglect or abuse it will be penalised.
 In addition if you are camping between horse stations you may have to submit to a vet check under the same parameters as at the horse stations, and the same penalty system applies there as at the horse stations.